dagu-org/dagu/README.md

     mailOnError: false # do not send mail on error
     continueOn:
       failed: true     # continue to the next step regardless the error of this job
-      canceled: true   # continue to the next step regardless the evaluation result of preconditions
+      skipped: true    # continue to the next step regardless the evaluation result of preconditions
     retryPolicy:
       limit: 2         # retry up to 2 times when the step failed
     # Define preconditions for whether or not the step is allowed to run